PACE FAQ

 You must be admitted to the PACE Program in order to be a PACE Student, see 'How to Apply'.

-Once admitted, choose your classes from the current PACE Class List available at the PACE website, then Register for them via CLASS-web at (ID# is your SS# or Chabot W#, and PIN is your birthdate—if you can’t log in, you must see A&R in person to re-set your PIN) OR in person at A&R in Bldg.
-700.
+Once admitted, choose your classes from the current PACE Class List available at the PACE website, then Register online with CLASS-Web (see instructions) OR in person at Admissions & Records.

 I can’t log in to CLASS-Web…?